BCA September Newsletter

 - BCA Day at MTSU – These are throughout the school year.
 Dates for each grade level will be posted in the BCA Newsletter.

 - BCA Kickoff Cookout which is held one week before school resumes.

-- BCA Pinning Ceremony which is held in the fall.
-Mandatory for Seniors and Sophomores.
+- BCA Pinning Ceremony is held in the fall and mandatory for Seniors and Sophomores.

-- BCA Gallery Walk – showcase of Senior BCA projects.
+- BCA Capstone Symposium – showcase of Senior BCA projects.
 Mandatory for Seniors and Juniors.

 Any student placed on probation will receive a written notice of probation, and parents will be notified.
 If the probation is caused by a disciplinary infraction, the student will have a disciplinary hearing to assess the infraction and the appropriate consequence.

 Do you have BCA questions?
 Here’s who to contact: